 New Zealand has been a breeding-ground for forward thinking individuals since its founding in 1840.
 Kiwis have contributed to a wide range of ...

-Will Alexander is playing Duke Orsino in the upcoming Top Dog Theatre production of Twelfth Night.
+Will Alexander plays Duke Orsino in Top Dog Theatre's production of Twelfth Night.
 He chats to What's Hot New Zealand about the Bard, big birthdays and being home.